Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/5.2/components/dropdowns.md

 <!-- Boosted mod : design callout -->
 {{< ods-incompatibility-alert >}}
-The variants Clickable outside, Clickable inside and Manual close can not be used because featuring a single selection, they do no respect the Orange Design System specifications.
+The 3 last auto close behavior variants should not be used because featuring a single selection, they do no respect the Orange Design System specifications.
 They can be used only if featuring multiple selections.
 {{< /ods-incompatibility-alert >}}

 {{< example >}}